cabforum/servercert/docs/BR.md

 2. The CA MUST verify the Applicant’s control over the .onion Domain Name using at least one of the methods listed below:

 	a.
 The CA MAY verify the Applicant’s control over the .onion service by using method 3.2.2.4.6, Agreed‐Upon Change to Website.
+If this method is replaced by a newer version(s) of Agreed-Upon Change to Website, the timelines for use of new and existing version of this method that are defined in section 3.2.2.4 SHALL apply.

 	b.
 The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains: